HenryWJL/speech_transformer/README.md

 # Speech Transformer (SpT)
-A Transformer-based model for speech recognition.
+A Transformer-based model for speaker recognition.